mineiros-io/terraform-aws-lb-listener/README.md

   - [**`redirect`**](#attr-default_action-redirect): *(Optional `object(redirect)`)*<a name="attr-default_action-redirect"></a>

     Configuration block for creating a redirect action.
-Required if `type` is `redirect`.

     The `redirect` object accepts the following attributes: